Caleb-Mantey/design-patterns-in-js/Readme.md

 ```

 With this implementaion a developer can keep extending the `MailerSmtpService` to support more mailing service without modifying the existing logic in the `MailerSmtpService`.

+#### Liskov Substitution principle
+This principle states that
+> Derived or child classes must be substitutable for their base or parent classes.

+This means that a parent class should be easily substituted by the child classes without blowing up the application.
+This principle can be seen in the example above where we created a parent class called `MailerSmtpService` and we had to child classes called `PostMarkSmtpService` and `SendGridSmtpService`.
+You can observe that the child classes where used and substituted with the parent class with ease.